C191068/Ali_Khatami_Lottery6/README.md

 ![k27](https://github.com/C191068/Ali_Khatami_Lottery6/assets/89090776/2dca388f-39f3-4c77-8856-c8f5ad57911c)

-here we have created a new variable <br>
+here we have created a new variable and we gonna set this to true if open otherwise false  <br>